New Years in Antarctica

 We have no concept of time as the setting sun clips the horizon before immediately rising again.
 The ocean is choked with puzzle pieces of ice sheets jostling with iceberg rubble.
 The silhouettes of colossal icebergs resemble a faraway city skyline.
 As the ship splinters the solid ice in its path, each hit sounds like an empty oil drum being dropped onto concrete.

-Three days ago we left Ushuaia, starting a 13-day voyage led by One Ocean Expeditions.
+Three days ago we left Ushuaia, starting a 13-day voyage.
 The beginning of our epic adventure involved two days crossing the notoriously rough Drake Passage.
 Our ship is the Rolls-Royce of these seas, boasting a fancy stabilisation system that thankfully reduces the roll by 40 per cent.
 The remaining 60 per cent, however, confines half of the guests to their cabins for the crossing.
 Crew members diligently check on the absent, while vomit bags and dry crackers magically appear throughout the ship.
 The pharmacy of every conceivable seasickness remedy I’ve stowed in my luggage proves my saviour.

 During the days at sea everyone is briefed on the wildlife, expedition plans, conservation practices and landing procedures.
 Suiting up for each excursion is quite the procedure to master.
 Layering up as you would for the ski slopes, you then add an outer skin of wet-weather gear, boots and a life vest before waddling to the gangway like a weighted-down astronaut.